scottyboy805/LumaSharp/LumaSharp Specification/Runtime/Instructions.md

 # Bytecode Instruction Set

 The runtime and compiler will use the following bytecode instruction set which should support all possible use cases of the language.
-Inspiration taken from C# CLR and JVM to outline the minimum required instruction set:
+Inspiration taken from C# CLR and JVM to outline the minimum required instruction set without compromising features or performance.

-All OpCodes `[code]` are stored as 1 byte
+All OpCodes `[code]` are stored as 1 byte, but may also store additional data per instruction as listed below.

+*Instruction set is liable to change at any time!*

 ### Default Op
 `Nop` - No operation - debug marker only